Beyond the Wreck: Must-Visit Tourist Destinations Around Tulamben, East Bali

 2. Mount Agung Views

 As Bali’s highest peak and holiest mountain, Mount Agung dominates the eastern skyline.
-While trekking requires fitness and guides, spectacular views of the volcano can be enjoyed from surrounding viewpoints and coastal areas like Amed.
-The mountain profoundly influences the region’s weather and microclimate.
+Spectacular views of the volcano can be enjoyed from surrounding viewpoints and coastal areas like Amed.

 III.
 Coastal Villages and Cultural Niche